 In functional programming, we have various pillars like Functors, Monads, Applicative and more.
 Today we will try to explore one of these pillars called Functors.
-Before moving to functors, first let’s explore function composition:
+First let’s explore function composition:

 - In this diagram, we have 3 sets called A, B, and C.